hawksbill907/hawksbill907/README.md

-- Data Science Masters Student learning the ways of Data.
+- Data Scientist working in Dept of Health
-- Living my Days in Python, SQL, R
+- Living my days analyzing survey data in R and learning Shiny
-- Working on my first few projects

 <!---
 hawksbill907/hawksbill907 is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.